 “Trans women struggle to be accepted as women and the term she-male is very derogatory.”

 Ms Prasetyo’s partner Marcus Volke reportedly murdered and then dismembered her.

 The Press Council will take the complaint more seriously if there is a public outcry with this type of sickening behavior.

 CLICK HERE to read about making a complaint to the Press Council.

 Other media such as Brisbane radio station B105 also repeated the words at about 4 pm 7/10/14.

-They can make a complaint to both the Station Manager by phoning them or in writing/email.
+If people heard this term used on any radio or TV medium and feel offended, they can make a complaint to the Station Manager by phoning them or in writing/email.

 All Queenslanders can make a complaint to the Anti Discrimination Commission of Queensland.

 QN Magazine | For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram, and YouTube.